sourcefrenchy/botex/README.md

 # botex
  A slack bot to convert expressions into LaTeX images.
-Really **alpha**, code is not perfect nor optimal at all.
+Really **alpha**, code is ugly and not optimal at all.

 # overview
 - Received expressions via "tex <expression>" sent to the bot